pypa/setuptools/docs/userguide/development_mode.rst

        sudo apt install python3-venv

-   Alternatively, you can also try installing :pypi:`virtualenᴠ`.
+   Alternatively, you can also try installing :pypi:`virtualenv`.
    More information is available on the Python Packaging User Guide on :doc:`PyPUG:guides/installing-using-pip-and-virtual-environments`.